25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 Make sure you grab UV-resistant units.
 The sun eats cheap plastic faster than I eat tacos on a Tuesday.

 Water is liquid gold when you are boondocking.
-These setups sip less than a gallon, especially if you use the quick shut-off features.
-It’s the classic “Navy shower”: get wet, click it off, scrub, and rinse.
+These setups sip less than a gallon, especially if you use the quick shut-off feature.
+It’s the classic “Navy shower”: get wet, lather it off, scrub, and rinse.
 Simple.

 Driftwood-Inspired Decor